adap/flower/baselines/Horizontal_XGBoost/README.md

 ## Environment Setup

-:warning: _The Python environment for all baselines should follow these guidelines in the `EXTENDED_README`.
-Specify the steps to create and activate your environment.
-If there are any external system-wide requirements, please include instructions for them too.
-These instructions should be comprehensive enough so anyone can run them (if non-standard, describe them step-by-step)._
 #### Steps to set up env:
 1- Install **pyenv**, follow the instructions from this: https://github.com/pyenv/pyenv-installer
 Note: if you faced the following warning: warning: seems you still have not added 'pyenv' to the load path. and you're not capable of using pyenv in the terminal, you might need to check out this issue: https://github.com/pyenv/pyenv-installer/issues/112